Academic Subjects

 You could go on to work as a psychologist or in the health sector.
 Many students of Psychology also pursue careers in teaching, social work and the law.

-Specific GCSE Requirements: Minimum of 5 grade 4s in GCSEs including English Language and Maths
+Specific GCSE Requirements: Grade 5 or higher in English Language and Maths

-A Level Sociology offers students the opportunity to develop an in-depth understanding of how society works.
+A-level Sociology offers students the opportunity to develop an in-depth understanding of how society works.
 Topics studied include Families and Households, Education, Crime and Deviance, Sociological Theory, Research Methods and Global Development.
-Different sociological views and perspectives on these topics will be explored and compared.
+Different sociological views and perspectives about these topics will be explored and compared.

 You could go on to work in journalism, politics, finance, the civil service, the legal system, teaching, social work, the police, community development, charities, market research and many other areas.

-Specific GCSE Requirements: Minimum Grade 6 or higher in Spanish GCSE
+Specific GCSE Requirements: A grade 5 or higher in English Language.